Salesforce Functions Overview and Architecture

 Salesforce Functions has its own limits.
 See Understand Functions Limits for more information.

 Salesforce Functions lets you use industry-standard programming languages and frameworks.
-Your team now can use their preferred language and tools to develop Salesforce solutions, instead of having to write or re-write code in a Salesforce-specific language.
-Your Salesforce app can now use open-source or third party frameworks, saving you development time and effort.
+Your team now can use their preferred language and tools to develop Salesforce solutions, instead of having to write or rewrite code in a Salesforce-specific language.
+Your Salesforce app can now use open-source or third-party frameworks, saving you development time and effort.

 With Salesforce Functions, you can perform compute-heavy tasks that would be difficult or impossible to do in your org.
-Salesforce elastically scales compute resources for your Functions for you, meaning you don’t have to manually modify compute resource configurations every time you update your Function.
+Salesforce elastically scales compute resources for your functions for you, meaning you don’t have to manually modify compute resource configurations every time you update your function.

 Salesforce Functions are deployed to, and run in, a secure Salesforce-managed infrastructure separate from your Salesforce org.
 Your functions are developed and tested in their own testing and production "spaces" that are isolated from the rest of your production environment.
-The application life cycle of development, integration and testing of a function takes place in these spaces, shielding the production org from any impact or interference.
+The application lifecycle of development, integration, and testing of a function takes place in these spaces, shielding the production org from any impact or interference.

 Functions are contained in the

-Additionally, Hyperforce orgs are not supported.
+Hyperforce orgs are interoperable.